 Dismissal.
 The Student Handbook describes several situations that might lead to the discipline or dismissal of a student for a variety of reasons.
-While such situations are typically addressed by the Vice President for Student Services and/or the Disciplinary Committee, situations involving primarily an academic concern may be addressed instead by the Vice President for Academic Affairs and/or others he may delegate.
+While such situations are typically addressed by the vice president for student life and/or the Disciplinary Committee, situations involving primarily an academic concern may be addressed instead by the vice president for academic affairs and/or others he may delegate.

-Situations of a primarily academic nature that might lead to discipline or dismissal include, but are not limited to, plagiarism, violating attendance policies, violating academic probation, disrupting classroom decorum, etc. Discipline may be invoked by a faculty member or by the Vice President for Academic Affairs and may involve any of the following: apology and change of behavior, redoing of an assignment, compensatory work, reduced grade, failure of assignment or course, dismissal from class, or other appropriate action.
+Situations of a primarily academic nature that might lead to discipline or dismissal include, but are not limited to, plagiarism, violating attendance policies, violating academic probation, disrupting classroom decorum, etc. Discipline may be invoked by a faculty member or by the vice president for academic affairs and may involve any of the following: apology and change of behavior, redoing of an assignment, compensatory work, reduced grade, failure of assignment or course, dismissal from class, or other appropriate action.
 The VPAA may also dismiss a student from the University for academic reasons.
 A student may appeal a faculty disciplinary action to the VPAA or appeal directly to the President a disciplinary or dismissal action by the VPAA.